Professional Network Series

 -

 When a complaint lands on your desk, the first step is knowing which policy applies.
-In this session, we focus on identifying the right procedure, following required timelines and notice requirements, and knowing when to involve legal counsel so you can respond consistently and confidently.
+The work centers on identifying the right procedure, following required timelines and notice requirements, and knowing when to involve legal counsel so you can respond consistently and confidently.

 2026-2027 Session Schedule